Australia–Nauru relations

 Foreign relations exist between Australia and Nauru.
 Australia administered Nauru as a dependent territory from 1914 to 1968 and has remained one of Nauru's foremost economic and aid partners thereafter.
 Nauru has a High Commission in Canberra and a consulate-general in Brisbane.
 Australia is one of only two countries to have a High Commission in Nauru.
-Both countries are members of the Commonwealth of Nations.
+Both countries are members of multilateral institutions such as the Commonwealth of Nations and the Pacific Islands Forum.